The Bedfordshire Regiment in the Great War

 Call the museum to check before visiting as a degree of redevelopment is in progress (as at 2015).

 The Great War Forum

-I would also point those in search of info in the direction of The Great War Forum as the collective knowledge available on there is incredible.
-There are thousands of people like yourself there looking for or happy to share info.
-Most are everyday folk with an interest but some are more 'professional' historians or have been researching the subject for so long, they are 'experts' in their own fields of interest by default.
+The Great War Forum is a very useful source of collective knowledge.
+There are thousands of people like yourself there looking for or happy to share information.
+Most are everyday folk with an interest but some are more 'professional' historians or have been researching the subject for so long, they are 'experts' in their own fields of interest.

-Personally, I subscribe the Ancestry for the purposes of extending the research into the Regiment, but there are other options available, all with their own benefits and restrictions.
+I have only subscribed to Ancestry and Find My Past for the purposes of extending the research into the regiment, but there are other options available, all with their own benefits and restrictions.
 Find My Past hold the pre war Militia records amongst others and others, as I understand it, offer similar services so which one is the better option is really down to personal preference.
 Look out for trial offers and the like to test them out beforehand.

 Further Reading and Understanding

 There are not a huge number of books on the Bedfordshire Regiment available, so specific regimental books can be rare and relatively expensive.
 Therefore I have tried to establish the best 'reading list' possible to cover the areas of the conflict that are readily available and won't cost a fortune.
 Most importantly, remember your local library as they can sometimes help out with little or no cost to yourself.

 420 and 430 pages respectively.
 Two A4 sized volumes using large print and produced on a limited print run, so not usually cheap!
 Try ordering a copy from your local library in the first instance, as this is by far the most detailed compilation on the history of the regiment, as suggested by the sheer size of it.
 The Great War period is predominantly taken from the regimental journal 'The Wasp' and is essentially the war diaries written out in longhand.
 However, some areas (such as the early phase of the 1st battalion's war) contain personal accounts to add more details to the story.